Mikejo5000/vsts-docs-pr/docs/organizations/accounts/manage-azure-active-directory-groups-vsts.md

 you must have Azure AD administrator permissions or have the directory administrator delegate those permissions to you in the [Azure portal](https://portal.azure.com).
-* Be aware that Azure AD changes may take up to 24 hours for VSTS to see the changes.
+* Be aware that Azure AD changes might take up to 24 hours for VSTS to see the changes.

 ##	Add an Azure AD group to a VSTS group